kparasha/kparasha.github.io/src/introduction.md

-# Memory-Efficient GPT: Optimizing Large Language Models for Resource-Constrained Environments
+# Introduction

-## Introduction
+Welcome to Memory-Efficient GPT.

 Large Language Models (LLMs) have revolutionized natural language processing, but their computational demands present significant challenges for deployment in resource-constrained environments.
 Our Memory-Efficient GPT project addresses these challenges by implementing optimization techniques that substantially reduce memory usage while maintaining model performance.